sharovatov/teamlead/estimations_en2.md

 1. IT team produces some value for the clients and marketing team starts advertising this new value to potential and existing clients
 2. Marketing team dictates the IT team ‘the advertising campaign will be launched on X date, you must be on time’.

-To me it looks that the first scenario doesn’t provoke quality decrease and also doesn’t require spending resources on estimation.
+To me it looks that the first scenario doesn’t provoke quality decrease (due to rushing) and also doesn’t require spending resources on estimation.

 :heavy_minus_sign: **investing in estimations is not rationalised**